cristealab/TRANSPIRE_JASMS2020/docs/index.rst

 Given the heavy dependence on Pandas, we reccommend that users have, at least, a baseline knowledge of this package.

-To learn how to perform translocation analysis with TRANSPIRE, see our :doc:`notebooks <./notebooks_file>` for examples and tutorials.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: